apache/spark/docs/job-scheduling.md

 independently of your Spark applications and their executors.
 If the service is enabled, Spark executors will fetch shuffle files from the service instead of from each other.
 This means any shuffle state written by an executor may continue to be served beyond the executor's lifetime.

+In addition to writing shuffle files, executors also cache data either on disk or in memory.
+When an executor is removed, however, all cached data will no longer be accessible.
+There is currently not yet a solution for this in Spark 1.2.
+In future releases, the cached data may be preserved through an off-heap storage similar in spirit to how shuffle files are preserved through the external shuffle service.

 # Scheduling Within an Application